How council tax is spent

 Statement concerning adult social care funding

-The Secretary of State for Levelling Up, Housing and Communities has since 2016/17, allowed adult social care authorities to increase their Council Tax by an additional amount specifically for expenditure on adult social care.
-“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.
+Since 2016/17, adult social care authorities have been allowed to increase their council tax by an additional amount specifically for expenditure on adult social care.
+“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils (both metropolitan and unitary authorities) for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.

 Parish and town councils